```html ```

 Saffron Grill

-An Indian culinary gem nestled in the heart of Fremont, Saffron Grill serves up a stunning array of traditional Indian dishes.
+An Indian culinary gem nestled in the heart of Northgate, Saffron Grill serves up a stunning array of traditional Indian dishes.
 From rich and flavorful biryanis to the silky butter chicken, each dish is crafted with precision and a deep respect for the traditional flavors and techniques of Indian cooking.
 The warm and inviting ambiance, coupled with the intoxicating aroma of Indian spices, makes Saffron Grill a must-visit for any food lover in Seattle.

 • Cuisine: Indian